a11smiles/WellArchitected-OpenHack/challenges/ch2/README.md

 ## Customer requirements

-Using automated deployments for building their infrastructure (IaaS) creates a great deal of anxiety for Woodgrove Bank.
+Using automated deployments for building their cloud infrastructure creates a great deal of anxiety for Woodgrove Bank.
 The IT and security teams want to ensure that all of the following concerns are met:

 * The IT team wants all resources in the bank's Azure tenant to be deployed via automation.
 No resources in the Azure tenant should be created manually.
 This will allow them to deploy the same infrastructure to multiple subscriptions or regions.
 Additionally, the team wants a repeatable, testable process.
 * The IT team wants the ability to view what changes will be made to the Azure environment(s) before the changes are actually implemented.